 While I still have to modify some of the moves, I’m not overly frustrated with the workout in general.
 I definitely have goals to reach with this workout, and I’m excited to see my progress.
 Not only will I continue to increase my weights and gain strength, but I WILL DO A PULL-UP BEFORE SUMMER.
 It will happen.
 Pics for proof. 😉

 One of the most important things you can do to get results – whether your goal is weight loss or building muscle – is to eat the proper nutrition.
-Check out my posts on meal prep and meal planning with the 21 Day Fix containers.
+Check out my posts on meal planning with the 21 Day Fix containers.
 I have lots of healthy recipes as well!

 Have you tried P90X3 Total Synergistics?
 What do you think of the moves?